 DIY Food Options

-Even if you don’t have access to a kitchen (or simply don’t want to cook, understandable for short trips!), it’s easy peasy to buy ready-to-eat goods on a 5-minute visit to a grocery store!
+Even if you don't have access to a kitchen (or simply don't want to cook, understandable for short trips!), make a pitstop for ready-to-eat goods such as sushi rolls or premade grocery sandwiches for picnic or on-the-go goods.

 Breakfast: we always bring a coffee filter, portable mugs, and a small bag of coffee so we can brew our own java each morning.
 We also try to buy room-temp foods like fruits or muffins that we can keep in our room & eat each morning if we don't have a fridge.